 By Salina M. Dewar, Tax Program Advocate, DABC

-There are many benefits, tax credits and deductions that may be available to people with disabilities and their families who support them.
+There are many other benefits, tax credits and deductions that may be available to people with disabilities and their families who support them.
 Some of these are non-refundable, so they reduce the amount of tax a person or family must pay.
 Others are refundable, resulting in extra money back.
 Specific amounts mentioned in this article were current for the 2017 tax year.

 Disability Tax Credit (DTC) Line 316: to apply for the DTC, your medical practitioner has to complete and sign a T2201 form-Disability Tax Credit Certificate and it has to be approved by the Canada Revenue Agency (CRA).
 If you are approved for the DTC, you can claim a credit of $8,113 for yourself, and this credit can be transferred to your spouse or another person if you live with them, or they provide food, shelter or clothing to you on a regular and consistent basis.
 Being eligible for the DTC can allow you to claim certain deductions, credits, and benefits as follows: